-There was considerable variety in the activities people on placement undertook, depending on the sector and size of the organisation where they did their placements.
-There was a high level of satisfaction with the placements amongst both employers and graduates and undergraduates generally, but some differences between the work given to graduates and undergraduates were observed.
-Employer's decisions to take someone on placement involved weighing the benefits they perceived both they and the person on placement would derive against the costs, primarily in time, which the placement would cause.
-The relative weight different employers put on the benefits they themselves would derive, and the benefits the person on placement would derive varied, but in almost all cases, both were a consideration.

-Graduates tended to have been given more challenging work that required more specialist skills and could be identified as likely to make an identifiable contribution to the organisation, and the work undertaken by graduates was more likely to be similar to that undertaken by existing employees and consequently, to be regarded as equivalent to a job by both the employer and the graduate.
+There was a large variety in the activities people on placement undertook, depending on the sector and size of the organisation where they did their placement.
+Some differences between the work given to graduates and undergraduates were observed.
+Graduates tended to be given more challenging work that required more specialist skills and was seen as making a definable contribution to the organisation.
+The work undertaken by graduates was more likely to be similar to that undertaken by existing employees and consequently, to be regarded as equivalent to a job by both the employer and the graduate.
 Undergraduates were more likely to engage in a variety of tasks, some of them quite routine.
 They were also more likely to be involved in activities that were unlikely to be carried out by members of staff, but which were more traditional placement activities, such as work-shadowing.
-For employers who took undergraduates on placement, the balance tended to be more towards the experience the student would gain from the placement, while for the graduate placements, greater emphasis was placed by the employers on the benefits the employer themselves would experience as a result of having a particular piece of work completed or a new procedure implemented.

-Although this generally worked well, there was evidence in some of the interviews with graduates that they would have liked wider experience while on placement and saw learning about different roles in an organisation and having the opportunity to try some of them out as one of the benefits of doing a placement.
-It was also found that when undergraduates were not engaging in the kind of work that would commonly be done by employees of the organisation, they found it hard to identify the contribution they were making to the organisation.
+Although this generally worked well, there was evidence in some of the interviews with graduates that they saw learning about different roles in an organisation and having the opportunity to try some of them out as one of the benefits of doing a placement, as this was one of the unique features of placements that distinguished them from other jobs.
+It was also found that when undergraduates were not engaging in the kind of work that would commonly be done by employees of the organisation, they found it hard to understand the job and to identify the contribution they were making to the organisation.
+Despite this, there was a high level of satisfaction with the placements amongst both employers and graduates and undergraduates.

 The reasons employers gave for taking someone on placement focussed on both seeing benefits for the person on placement and for the employer.
 Those who had taken undergraduates on placement, and organisations in competitive sectors, were more likely to focus on the benefits the person on placement might derive from the experience, while those employers who had taken graduates on placement were more likely to stress the benefits the organisation gained from the experience, for example in filling identified skills gaps.